codedex-io/github-chapter-2-contributions/README.md

 Hi, my name is Shedou [novello-dev]!
 This was added on Nov 29 2025 😎

 Hii!!
-Annalise was here on December 12th, 2025 🪄
+Annalise [annxlise] was here on December 12th, 2025 🪄